ndevenish/simplehistogram/README.txt

 --------

-Matplotlib histograms are geared around drawing, not data manuipulation.
+Matplotlib histograms are geared around drawing, not data manipulation.
 Numpy direct support for histograms is extremely limited, and not very different from matpotlib.
 This is intended to turn into a set of very lightweight classes for shuffling data around.
 This is very much a work-in-progress.

-The only required depenency is numpy, and the package is designed to work for python > 2.6
+The only required depenency is numpy, and the package is designed to work for python >= 2.6

-Type "make test" to run the core unit tests.
-Some tests, such as the pyROOT-based tests, must be run explicitly (or through python2.7> unittest discovery).
-At the moment, the ROOT test requires pyROOT, which is why it doesn't run by default as not many people have (or need) this dependency.

 Usage
 -----